Hazard Communication "Employee Right to Know"

 The Personal Protective Equipment (PPE) Plan.
 This program is an elaboration of your company's policy as it pertains to the use of PPE by your employees.

-The program includes a 'Trainers Guide' and 'Student Guide' as well as testing materials, answer sheets, certificates and videotape/DVD.
+The program includes a 'Trainers Guide' and 'Student Guide' as well as testing materials, answer sheets, certificates and videos.
 This training is

 Areas that are covered specifically in our PPE training are Head, Eye, Hand, Hearing, Respiratory, and Foot Protection.
 That is specifically when, where,